caramdache/growable-uitextview/README.md

 	    size.height
 	  end

-We are now able to compute the height of our UITableViewCell, but so far we do not have code to grow the cell as text is typed in.
-Let's now do that.
+We are now ready to see how to grow the cell as text is typed in.

 Option 1 - textViewDidChange
 ============================